Resources - Mindfulness for EOL

 Person-Centred Decision-Making: Documenting Goals of Care Discussions by Drs.
 Kaya, Steinberg, Incardona, Myers, Ailon, Chakraborty, Grossman, Perri, Wentlandt, You & Ms. Andreychuk.

-A form outlining how to have Goals of Care (GOC) discussions with patients, which occur in the context of a serious illness and there are treatment or care decisions that need to be made.
-The aim is to align available treatment and care options with the patient’s goals and values.
+A form outlines how to have Goals of Care (GOC) discussions, which occur in the context of a serious illness and when there are treatment or care decisions that need to be made.
+The aim is to align available treatment and care options with the client’s goals and values.

 Resources - Encountering mortality